olbrich/cuke4php/README.md

 		port: 16816

 * you can write both Ruby and PHP steps
-* you should load phpunit from a file in step_definitions/support/
+* you __must__ require the PHPUnit library from a file in your features/support/ directory (e.g., features/support/Env.php) for cuke4php to work

 Roadmap
 -------